 After tomatoes were introduced to Italy, they were incorporated into the Panzanella salad.
 Today, a classic Panzanella includes stale bread either soaked in red wine vinegar and then squeezed, or the bread toasted into croutons, along with ripe tomatoes, onions, cucumbers, fresh basil, olive oil, and vinegar.
 Some variations might also include ingredients like olives, capers, or mozzarella cheese.

 Panzanella is particularly popular in the summer months when tomatoes are at their peak juicy ripeness.
-It's a great example of Italian "cucina povera," or "peasant cooking," which emphasizes simplicity, seasonality, and making use of what's on hand.
+It's a great example of Italian "cucina povera," or "peasant cooking," which emphasizes simplicity, seasonality, and making good use of what's on hand.

 A big bowl of Panzanella salad would be the ideal accompaniment to a barbeque or cook-out.
 My daughter loves a bowl of this bread salad as a gardening snack, she perches amongst her plants and grass clippings [she's not keen on garden chairs!] happily munching a bowl of this tasty salad which I pass through to her via our living window!

-Medieval Italian peasants ate mostly a plant-based diet
+Medieval Italian peasants & plant-based diets

 The bulk of the peasant diet was made up of grains (like wheat, barley, and millet), legumes (like lentils and chickpeas), vegetables (like cabbage, onions, and leeks), and when available fruits.
 Olive oil was the primary cooking fat in the Mediterranean regions, while lard was more common in the north.